dashkevych/goedemorgen/README.md

 ## Downloading the Theme from GitHub

 Simply click on the green download button on the top right to download a zip file.
 Once it's downloaded, rename the file from *goedemorgen-master.zip* to *goedemorgen.zip*.
-Aslo, here is a documentation <a href="http://docs.goedemorgenwp.com/article/5-installing-wordpress-theme" target="_blank">how to install a WordPress theme</a>.
+Here is a help guide on <a href="http://docs.goedemorgenwp.com/article/5-installing-wordpress-theme" target="_blank">how to install a WordPress theme</a>.